laurahdezlorenzo/graph_genetics/README.md

 * [GraphGym](https://github.com/snap-stanford/GraphGym) for evaluating and testing GNN models on graph datasets.
 * [Scikit-Learn](https://scikit-learn.org/stable/) for building non-GNN models.
 * [SciPy](https://scipy.org/) for statistical analyses.

+We provide an [Anaconda environment](graphgenetics.yml) including all the dependencies.

 ## Contact
 Please refer any questions to: